amch-med23/alx-system_engineering-devops/README.md

-This is the system emgineering and  devOps repository for the ALX program.
+This is the system engineering and  DevOps repository for the ALX program.